 1. The Provost, in consultation with the Collegial Review Council, will provide instructions for the preparation of dossiers in April for the next TPR cycle.

 2. The reappointment dossier is reviewed by the department collegial review committee.
 The department collegial review committee meets to vote on reappointment within the time frame established by the Annual TPR Calendar issued by the Provost, said time frame not to exceed 15 working days following the submission deadline.
 In accordance with the established procedures of each college, department heads submit recommendations directly to the dean or to the college collegial review committee.
-The recommendations then go to the Provost and the Chancellor for final decisions.
+The recommendations then go to the Provost for final decisions.

 4.10 Hearings and Reviews Committees and Processes